ebranlard/pyDatView/README.md

 python pyDatView.py
 #python setup.py install
 ```
-More information about installation is provided in the sections below
+More information about the download, installation and requirements is provided further down this page.

 ## Usage